Lourdes Gourriel: International career

-Managing career
+Managerial career

 After retiring as a player, Gourriel became a manager.
 He guided Centrales to a 2003 Super League title.
 He also managed Sancti Spiritus, for which his sons played.
 He coached for Cuba in the 2005 Baseball World Cup and 2009 World Baseball Classic.

 Gourriel led Sancti Spíritus for 7 seasons (2000–2001 to 2006–2007) then spent two years managing in Nicaragua.
-He returned to his old Cuban squad in 09-10 and managed them to a 63-27 record, the league's best, before they fell in the playoffs 4 games to 1 to the Industriales, major underdogs.
-After a 49-41 record in 2010–2011, he was replaced by Ruperto Zamora.
+He returned to his old Cuban squad in 09-10 and managed them to a 63–27 record, the league's best, before they fell in the playoffs 4 games to 1 to the Industriales, major underdogs.
+After a 49–41 record in 2010–2011, he was replaced by Ruperto Zamora.

 Personal life

 He is the father of Yuli Gurriel and Lourdes Gurriel Jr. Both his sons became professional players in Major League Baseball after defecting from Cuba in February 2016.